Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test1_clue_analysis(gemini).md

 ### Misinformed Clues: 4/5
 **Very Good - Exceeds expectations**

-The misinformed clues relate to entertainment and engagement, which could apply to both novels and movies.
-The ambiguity is effective without being overly vague.
+The samples relating to 'novel' are related to the concept of storytelling but could apply to movies as well.
+They generate productive ambiguity, making the answer less obvious.

 ✅ Strengths:
 - Attempt to create ambiguity